coffee19850519/single_cell_spatial_image/README.md

 ## Running the tests

 ### Example 1.
 Generate pseudo RGB images
-Program **RGB images_pipeline.py** is used to generate pseudo RGB images.
+Program **RGB_images_pipeline.py** is used to generate RGB images.
 It can also output the corresponding case study image according to the input panel gene txt file.
-Images generated in this step store in the pseudo_images folder under specified output folder.
+Images generated in this step store in the images folder under specified output folder.
 Original 10X data files of 16 samples can be found on Baidu Cloud Disk[Link：https://pan.baidu.com/s/16P8JdpfqdbGigSQbNPUYSg Key：6666].

-In **RGB images_pipeline.py** ,these parameters are used:
+In **RGB_images_pipeline.py** ,these parameters are used:

 **Required**
 * **-matrix** 10X data h5 file path.